 If you love pasta then you might also enjoy my kale and almond pesto.

-This pasta sauce is bursting with sweet pepper flavour and is so easy to make.
+This Roasted Pepper Pasta Sauce is bursting with sweet pepper flavour and is so easy to make.

 - 1 medium onion

-- dried oregano (omit if you don't have any or use mixed dried herbs)
+- 1 tablespoon dried oregano (omit if you don't have any or use mixed dried herbs)

-- Cut your peppers in half and remove the seeds and stalks.
+Cut peppers in half and remove the seeds and stalks.

-- Peel your onion and cut into large chunks.
+Peel the onion and cut into large chunks.

 - Add all of these to a roasting pan.